Chinatown Rising

 Editor

 Greg is currently a Video Editor and Producer based out of Culver City.
 He has also been the lead editor on several films, including UNDOING and FINISHING THE GAME (directed by Justin Lin and premiered at the 2007 Sundance Film Festival), LINSANITY, (directed by Evan Jackson Leong and premiered at the 2013 Sundance Film Festival), and SNAKEHEAD, (directorial narrative feature debut of Evan Jackson Leong).
+He recently edited EVOLUTION OF THE BLACK QB, 2024 (Amazon Prime) and BLACK COMEDY IN AMERICA, 2024 (Vice).
 Greg has over 20 years experience editing with 15 years of experience editing live sports television.

 ANSON HO